Walter fitz Alan: Death and successors

 Walter served as steward until his death in 1177.
 Before his demise, Walter retired to Melrose Abbey, and died there a lay member of the monastery.
-He was thereafter buried at Paisley.
+He was buried at Paisley.
 Walter's son and successor, Alan, does not appear to have equalled Walter's consistent attendance of the royal court.

 It was during the tenure of Walter's great-grandson, Alexander Stewart, Steward of Scotland, that the title of dapifer regis Scotie ("steward of the king of Scotland") came to be replaced by the style senescallus Scotie ("steward of Scotland").
 It was also during this generation that forms of the surname Stewart began to be borne by Walter's descendants.
 Specifically, his like-named great-grandson, Walter Stewart, Earl of Menteith, is the first such descendant known to have adopted senescallus as a surname without having possessed the office of steward.
 Walter was the founder of the Stewart family, from which descended the royal Stewart dynasty.